kenny20031209/LP-Koala/README.md

 Since we deploy our project via Heruko for demonstration purposes for now, the domain name is https://lp-koala-frontend-1e10ff20d284.herokuapp.com/.
 This is subject to change later in the subject.<br>

-## Workflow
-#### Our project uses a Git Flow branching strategy to streamline development and ensure stability:<br>
-**main**: This is the primary branch where the source code of HEAD always reflects a production-ready state.
-It's central to our development and deployment process.<br>
-**frontend**: This branch is used for development specific to the frontend part of our project.
-Developers working on user interface components, client-side logic, and styling would use this branch.<br>
-**deploy-frontend**: This branch is used for deploying frontend changes.
-It acts as a staging or pre-production branch where frontend updates are tested in an environment that closely replicates the production setting before these changes are merged into the main branch and deployed to production.<br>
-**backend**: Similar to the frontend branch, this one focuses on backend development.
-This would include server-side logic, database management, API development, etc.<br>
-**trigger**: Specifically used for AI review processes, this branch handles tasks related to integrating, testing, or deploying AI models.
-It could be involved in automating reviews of code or content through AI tools.<br>
-**deployment**: Unlike the deploy-frontend branch, which specifically handles frontend deployments, this branch is used for deploying backend changes.
-It manages backend-specific configurations and deployment scripts, ensuring that backend updates can be rolled out smoothly and efficiently.

 ### Naming Conventions<br>
 **Branches**: Use a clear, descriptive name that reflects the feature or fix, prefixed accordingly: feature/, bugfix/, or release/.
 Example: feature/add-user-profiles.<br>
 **Commits**: Start with a verb in the imperative mood, followed by a concise description: "Add user login functionality".<br>